Geometry of $\mathbb{P}^{2}$ blown up at seven points: Introduction

 \section{Introduction}

-It is well known that $\mathbb{P}^2$ blown up at six general points is isomorphic to a smooth cubic in $\mathbb{P}^3$ and the embedding is given by the anti-canonical divisor.
-Conversely, any smooth cubic of $\mathbb{P}^3$ is isomorphic to $\mathbb{P}^2$ blown up at six general points.
-Similarly, it is interesting to ask if $\mathbb{P}^2$ blown up at seven general points can be embedded in a three-fold.
-It has been shown in \cite{BA} that $ 4 \pi^\ast H - 2 E_i-\sum_{j=1,j\neq i}^{7}E_j$ is a very ample divisor of $\mathbb{P}^2$ blown up at seven general points.
-We will show in this note that this very ample divisor gives an embedding of $\mathbb{P}^2$ blown up at seven general points in $\mathbb{P}^{1}\times\mathbb{P}^{2}$ as well as in $\mathbb{P}^5$.
-We will also see that $\pi^*H-E_i$ gives the first projection to $\mathbb{P}^1$ and the anti-canonical divisor gives the second projection to $\mathbb{P}^2$.
+It is well known that $\mathbb{P}^{2}$ blown up at six general points is isomorphic to a smooth cubic in $\mathbb{P}^{3}$ and the embedding is given by the anti-canonical divisor.
+Conversely, any smooth cubic of $\mathbb{P}^{3}$ is isomorphic to $\mathbb{P}^{2}$ blown up at six general points.
+Similarly, it is interesting to ask if $\mathbb{P}^{2}$ blown up at seven general points can be embedded in a three-fold.
+It has been shown in \cite{BA} that $4\pi^*H - 2E_i -\sum^{ 7}_{ j=1,j\neq i} E_j$ is a very ample divisor of $\mathbb{P}^{2}$ blown up at seven general points.
+We will show in this note that this very ample divisor gives an embedding of $\mathbb{P}^{2}$ blown up at seven general points in $\mathbb{P}^{1}\times\mathbb{P}^{2}$ as well as in $\mathbb{P}^{5}$ .
+We will also see that $\pi^* H - E_i$ gives the first projection to $\mathbb{P}^{1}$ and the anti-canonical divisor gives the second projection to $\mathbb{P}^{2}$ .

-Griffiths and Harris (\cite{GH} page 564) shown the map given by the anti-canonical divisor from $\mathbb{P}^2$ blown up at seven general points to $\mathbb{P}^2$ gives a double cover of $\mathbb{P}^2$.
-We show that the anti-canonical is the only linear system which expresses $\mathbb{P}^2$ blown up at seven general points as a 2-sheeted branch cover of $\mathbb{P}^2$.
+Griffiths and Harris (\cite{GH} page 546) have shown that the map given by the anti-canonical divisor from $\mathbb{P}^{2}$ blown up at seven general points to $\mathbb{P}^{2}$ gives a double cover of $\mathbb{P}^{2}$ .
+We show that the anti-canonical is the only linear system which expresses $\mathbb{P}^{2}$ blown up at seven general points as a 2-sheeted branch cover of $\mathbb{P}^{2}$ .

-Sarkisov \cite{S} gave the definition of conic bundle structure over a variety.
-A triple $(V, S, \pi)$, where $\pi: V \rightarrow S$ is a rational map, whose generic fiber is an irreducible rational curve and $S$ is a nonsingular variety, is called a conic bundle over the base $S$ or simply a conic over $S$.
-In our case the morphism from $\mathbb{P}^2$ blown up at seven general points admits a conic bundle structure over $\mathbb{P}^1$ given by the complete linear system $\pi^*H-E_i$.
-Here, we list all the linear systems which admit conic bundle structure of $\mathbb{P}^2$ blown up at seven general points over $\mathbb{P}^1$(See Theorem (\ref{thm4.1})).
-We also see, if we embedded $\mathbb{P}^2$ blown up at seven general points in $\mathbb{P}^{1}\times\mathbb{P}^{2}$, then lines of the surface are components of non irreducible fibers corresponding to the first projection i.e. the conic bundle map.(See Section [6]).
+We consider here the conic bundle structure over a variety, as defined e.g. in \cite{S}: a triple $(V, S, \pi)$, where $\pi : V \rightarrow S$ is a rational map, whose generic fiber is an irreducible rational curve and $S$ is a nonsingular variety, is called a conic bundle over the base $S$ or simply a conic over $S$.
+In our case the morphism from $\mathbb{P}^{2}$ blown up at seven general points admits a conic bundle structure over $\mathbb{P}^{1}$ given by the complete linear system $\pi^* H - E_i$ .
+Here, we list all the linear systems which gives a conic bundle structure of $\mathbb{P}^{2}$ blown up at seven general points over $\mathbb{P}^{1}$ (See Theorem \ref{thm4.1}).
+We also see that if we embedded $\mathbb{P}^{2}$ blown up at seven general points in $\mathbb{P}^{1}\times\mathbb{P}^{2}$ , then lines of the surface are components of non irreducible fibers corresponding to the first projection i.e. the conic bundle map.(See Section [6]).